Struggling with Arthritis Flare-Ups?

 • Find a Balance: Stick to low-impact activities like swimming, walking, or cycling.

-• Take Movement Breaks: I try to move for at least 10 minutes every hour to avoid stiffness.
+• Take Movement Breaks: Move for at least 10 minutes every hour to prevent stiffness.

-• Listen to Your Body: Rest when needed, but make sure to get moving again when you can.
+• Listen to Your Body: Rest when needed, but avoid prolonged inactivity.

 Exercise Guide for Coping with Arthritis: Enhancing Mobility and Reducing Pain